malmonacid/calculator/README.md

 # calculator

-API Rest that provides endpoint to consult products rates by dates
+API Rest that provides endpoint to sum and substract numbers

 Table content
 --------------